 '''

-description

-"The value that is placed in MTU options sent by the

 router.
-A value of zero indicates that no MTU options are
+A value of zero indicates that no MTU options

-sent.";
+are sent.";

+reference

+"RFC 4861: Neighbor Discovery for IP version 6 (IPv6)

+- AdvLinkMTU";

 leaf reachable-time {

 type uint32 {

 range "0..3600000";

+}

 units "milliseconds";

+default "0";

 description

-"The value that is placed in the Reachable Time field in
+"The value to be placed in the Reachable Time field in

 the Router Advertisement messages sent by the router.
-A

-value of zero means unspecified (by this router).";
+A value of zero means unspecified (by this router).";

+reference

+"RFC 4861: Neighbor Discovery for IP version 6 (IPv6)

+- AdvReachableTime";

+}

 leaf retrans-timer {

 type uint32;

 units "milliseconds";

+default "0";

 description

-"The value that is placed in the Retrans Timer field in the
+"The value to be placed in the Retrans Timer field in

-Router Advertisement messages sent by the router.
-A value
+the Router Advertisement messages sent by the router.

-of zero means unspecified (by this router).";
+A value of zero means unspecified (by this router).";

+reference

+"RFC 4861: Neighbor Discovery for IP version 6 (IPv6)

+- AdvRetransTimer";

 leaf cur-hop-limit {

 type uint8;

 description

-"The value that is placed in the Cur Hop Limit field in the
+"The value to be placed in the Cur Hop Limit field in

-Router Advertisement messages sent by the router.
-A value
+the Router Advertisement messages sent by the router.

-of zero means unspecified (by this router).";
+A value of zero means unspecified (by this router).

-leaf default-lifetime {

-type uint16 {

-range "0..9000";

-units "seconds";

-description

-"The value that is placed in the Router Lifetime field of

-Router Advertisements sent from the interface, in seconds.

-A value of zero indicates that the router is not to be

-used as a default router.";

-container prefix-list {

-description

-"A list of prefixes that are placed in Prefix Information

-options in Router Advertisement messages sent from the

-interface.
+If this parameter is not configured, the device SHOULD

+use the IANA-specified value for the default IPv4

+Time to Live (TTL) parameter that was in effect at the

+time of implementation.";

+reference

+"RFC 3232: Assigned Numbers: RFC 1700 is Replaced by

+an On-line Database

+RFC 4861: Neighbor Discovery for IP version 6 (IPv6)

+- AdvCurHopLimit

 '''